-Graduate study in the Department of Physics is strongly focused on research.
-Only the Doctor of Philosophy (Ph.D.) program is offered, for which both beginning and advanced students are accepted (please note that advanced students must still take the general examination).
+Graduate study in the Department of Physics is strongly focused on research and only offers the Doctor of Philosophy (Ph.D.) program.
 The physics department maintains an active research program with equal emphasis on theoretical and experimental studies.
-Besides its traditional strengths in theoretical and experimental elementary particle physics, theoretical and experimental gravity and cosmology, experimental nuclear and atomic physics, mathematical physics, and theoretical condensed matter physics, it has newer strong and growing groups in experimental condensed matter physics and biophysics.
+Primary research areas are theoretical and experimental elementary particle physics, theoretical and experimental gravity and cosmology, experimental nuclear and atomic physics, mathematical physics, theoretical and experimental condensed matter physics, and theoretical and experimental biophysics.

 Interdepartmental Research Opportunities

-Physics department faculty and graduate students are active in research collaborations with scientists in several other departments, including astrophysical sciences, including plasma physics, chemical engineering, chemistry, electrical engineering and molecular biology.
+Physics department faculty and graduate students are active in research collaborations with scientists in several other departments, including astrophysical sciences, plasma physics, chemical and electrical engineering, chemistry, biology, neuroscience, and quantitative and computational biology, as well as the Institute for Advanced Study and the Princeton Institute for the Science and Technology of Materials.
 If prior approval is obtained, students may conduct their research under the supervision of advisers from outside the physics department.

-You will be required to indicate at least one choice from a menu of Department's current Areas of Research, and your Statement of Purpose is a good opportunity to make your interests clear.
+You will be required to indicate at least one choice from a menu of Department's current Areas of Research – see the Department of Physics website "Research" section for descriptions of the research areas and the current activities in each.
+Your Statement of Purpose is a good opportunity to make your interests clear.
 The Department of Physics notes that it is not necessary to describe how you became interested in physics.
 Applicants are usually better served by devoting the statement to a description of their research background and interests.
 However, if your path to applying to the Princeton Department of Physics was unusual or compelling, please feel free to describe it.
 In any case, your Statement of Purpose should focus on your specific research interests at Princeton and any relevant research experience.

-All students should complete the core curriculum requirement.
+All students must complete the core curriculum requirement.